Trying to schedule a tour or check the hours of the gift shop? Click HERE.

-Duke will cover the cost of Duke-related trips to and from the Lemur Center for students and employees through the 2018-19 academic year.
-Get started using the Duke Lemur Center Uber ride by visiting the Duke Parking & Transportation’s Uber Rides Program homepage.
+Through the 2018-2019 academic year, Duke is partnering with Lyft to offer free rides back and forth from the Duke Lemur Center at no cost to Duke students and employees.
+Get started using the Duke-Lyft rides by visiting the Duke Parking & Transportation’s Lyft Rides Program homepage.
 Here’s how to access a fare-free ride:

-- Visit parking.duke.edu/uber to agree to an electronic waiver and release form, which will then provide a discount code to cover the cost.
+- Visit parking.duke.edu/buses/lyft to sign an electronic waiver and release form.
+At submission, you will receive a discount promo code.

 - Enter the promo code in the "Promotions" menu of the Lyft app.
 The ride must begin on West, Central, or East campuses and end at the DLC or vice versa.